pyrustic/shared/README.md

 ```

 ## Recapitulation
-For individual access to [Jesth](https://github.com/pyrustic/jesth#readme) and [JSON](https://en.wikipedia.org/wiki/JSON) files that are likely to be **manually edited by a human**, the `Document` class is the recommended interface.
+For individual access to [JSON](https://en.wikipedia.org/wiki/JSON) files that are likely to be **manually edited by a human**, the `Document` class is the recommended interface.

-For more technical details about this class and the subclasses `JesthDoc` and `JsonDoc`, read the [reference documentation](https://github.com/pyrustic/shared/tree/master/docs/modules#readme).
+For more technical details about this class and the subclasses `JsonDoc`, read the [reference documentation](https://github.com/pyrustic/shared/tree/master/docs/modules#readme).

 # Dossier
 The `Dossier` class stores collections (**list**, **dict**, **set**) and **binary data** with a unified interface inside a [dossier](https://dictionary.cambridge.org/dictionary/english/dossier). **Shared** allows to read and write a dossier not only programmatically but also from the [command line](#command-line-interface).